FPGAwars/apio/COMMANDS.md

     apio raw --env                        # Show apio env setting. apio raw -h                           # Print this help info.

-  The '--' token is used  to seperate between apio commands and its argument and the executed command and its arguments.
-It can be ommited in some cases but it's a good paractice to always use it.
-As a rule of thumb, prepend the command you want to run with 'apio raw -- ' and it should work.
+  The -- token is used to separate Apio commands and their arguments from the underlying tools and their arguments.
+It can be omitted in some cases, but it’s a good practice to always use it.
+As a rule of thumb, always prefix the raw command you want to run with 'apio raw -- '.

 Options:
   -e, --env      Show the apio env changes.